 Check out our guide to killing silverfish with boric acid.

 Mould is just nasty stuff.
 In large quantities it can present a health hazard, potentially causing allergic reactions and respiratory problems.
 Some moulds produce mycotoxins which can be particularly dangerous for humans by posing a serious health risk.
 Mould grows in damp areas and tends to be found on drywall and sheet-rock.
 It’s difficult to remove because it not only grows on top, but also grows into the materials.

-Boric Acid is an effective combatant against mould.
-A solution of Boric Acid dissolved in water can be sprayed over the surface and left to dry.
-When dry the Boric Acid remains and acts as a mould inhibitor.
-Other mould removal chemicals you’d find around the house, like bleach and ammonia, contain potentially dangerous toxins and emit pungent fumes; whereas Boric Acid is odour-free and safe.
+Boric acid is an effective combatant against mould.
+A solution of it dissolved in water can be sprayed over the surface and left to dry.
+When dry, the boric acid remains and acts as a mould inhibitor.
+Other mould removal chemicals you’d find around the house, like bleach and ammonia, contain potentially dangerous toxins and emit pungent fumes; whereas boric acid is odour-free and safe.

 Dry rot prevention

 So what is dry rot?
 When water penetrates wood, a wood-destroying fungus and bacteria come to life and feed on the cells of the wood.
 These invaders weaken and destroy the wood from the inside out.
 This is what’s known as dry rot.
 As time passes, the infested wood becomes rotted, the surrounding areas begin to split allowing the fungus spores to infect the healthy parts of the wood.
 As the spores bloom, the colony explodes into action further consuming the wood.

 Once you have a dry rot problem there’s not much you can do to restore the integrity of the wood.
 You have to cut away all the sections that have rotted, or replace the whole piece of timber.
 It’s quite a drastic, albeit necessary, step to getting rid of dry rot.
 But the best way to deal with dry rot is by preventing from it happening in the first place.